kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/triangle-rasterizer/README.md

 <img src="images/0-rasterization.png" width="75%">
 </p>

 The article series is structured as follows: First, you will get to know the principles behind triangle rasterization and the specific approach we will use.
 We will then make a simple, first version of a rasterizer.
 It will gradually be refined as we test it out and discover needs for improvement.
-We will first prioritize correctness - ie that the rasterizer draws exactly those pixels it should.
+We will first prioritize correctness - ie that the rasterizer draws exactly the pixels it should.
 We will then look at performance optimizations.
 As you will see, the improvements will give us a tenfold performance boost!

 ## Sections